 Perhaps most importantly for the overall udder health status of a dairy farm as measured by bulk tank SCC, SaM species also vary in the degree to which they cause an inflammatory reaction in the udder (Supré et al., 2011; Nyman et al., 2018; Wuytack et al., 2020; Taponen et al., 2022).
 However, only a limited number of studies have described the effect of the breadth of observed species on quarter-level SCC using observations from multiple herds, where isolates were identified using MALDI-TOF or genotypic methods, and accounting for days in milk at time of observation (Fry et al., 2014; Condas et al., 2017b).
 Although infection status is the most important factor, stage of lactation has a significant effect on SCC (Schutz et al., 1990; Schepers et al., 1997).
 No previous studies have identified which Staph. species are most relevant to udder health by describing the species-specific effect on SCC for a population of certified organic dairies.
 Although similar in many general aspects, organic and conventional dairies differ significantly in a number of ways both in management (Stiglbauer et al., 2013), and treatments and attitudes around mastitis (Ruegg, 2009).
 For example, in the absence of antibiotic use on organic dairies, antimicrobial susceptibility of common mastitis pathogens can differ between conventional and organic dairy farms in the US (Tikofsky et al., 2003; Pol and Ruegg, 2007; Bombyk et al., 2008).
 Given that variation in SaM species distribution and diversity is associated with a variety of different management practices (Dufour et al., 2012; Condas et al., 2017a), it is possible that these differences may create disparate selective pressure between conventional and organic farms, potentially resulting in differences in virulence and impact on SCC.

 The current study presents data from a longitudinal, cross-sectional study of 10 certified organic dairy farms in Vermont, US.
-Microbiological analyses of quartermilk samples to identify IMI due to staphylococci and mammaliicocci were conducted in parallel with determination of quarter-level somatic cell count.
+Microbiological analyses of quarter-milk samples to identify IMI due to staphylococci and mammaliicocci were conducted in parallel with determination of quarter-level somatic cell count.
 The objective of this study was to estimate how quarter-milk SCC varied as a result of infection with the most frequently isolated Staph. species, in order to identify which species were more relevant to udder health in this population of farms.

 Materials and methods